A white luxury SUV parked on a coastal road with palm trees and the ocean in the background.

 3. Social Media: The Town Square of the 21st Century

-New York may be the city that never sleeps, but is the app that never stops scrolling.
-Social media is crucial for reaching a wider audience:
+New York may be the city that never sleeps, but Instagram is the app that never stops scrolling.
+Social media is important for reaching a wider audience:

-In a world where a pug can have more followers than a small country, influencer partnerships are gold.
+In an industry where a pug can have more followers than a small country, influencer partnerships are gold.
 Choose influencers whose followers align with your target market.
-Authenticity is key here.
-No one wants to see a hardcore gamer pushing herbal tea unless it's a multiplayer camomile raid.
+Authenticity is pivotal here.
+No one wants to see a hardcore gamer pushing herbal tea unless it’s a multiplayer camomile raid.

-According to marketing strategist Gary Vaynerchuk, “Content is king, but context is God.”
+According to marketing strategist Gary Vaynerchuk, “Content is king, but setting is God.”

 User-Generated Content: Let Your Customers Do the Talking

-Despite predictions of its demise, marketing continues to reign supreme.
-Crafting engaging newsletters is like writing love letters to your customers.
+Despite predictions of its demise, email marketing continues to reign supreme.
+Designing with skill appropriate newsletters is like writing love letters to your customers.
 Make them informative, personal, and worth the click.

 Segmentation and Automation: Getting Personal, At Scale